OpenToAllCTF/OTA-Challenge-Bot/workflow.md

 # CTF Team Workflow

 The goal of the OTA bot is to coordinate team members in solving CTF challenges efficiently through Slack.
-For this bot to work as intended, I suggest reading the following guide on how OTA operates during CTFs.
+For this bot to work as intended, I suggest reading the following guide on how the OTA bot operates during CTFs.

 ### Bot Usage